 The goal is to provide a positive initial handwriting experience for all students as they learn to write the uppercase and lowercase letters of the alphabet.
-As a kindergarten teacher I had problems finding a set of practice pages and activities suitable for all the developmental levels of my students.
+As a pre-k and kindergarten teacher I had problems finding a set of practice pages and activities suitable for all the developmental levels of my students.
 I decided to create my own.

 Below is an example of a hands-on activity in which students glued feathers on the Fs.
 They could also glue fish (Goldfish crackers) on the Fs, dip their finger in paint and put fingerprints on the Fs, or draw faces or flowers on the Fs.
 These activities help students associate the letter sound with the letter and familiarizes them with the letter’s formation.

 The smaller bubble letter pages can be used with students who’s fine motor skills are not quite developed enough to have a lot of control or are not quite ready to use a pencil.
 Students trace inside the letters and then name and color the pictures.

 The most important part is that students hold the crayon or large pencil with the correct grip.
 Incorrect pencil grasps need to be corrected early because they are much harder to unlearn if they become a habit.
 If you notice a child using an incorrect grasp – an option is to change the tool to change the child.
 For example, if you have a child that fists a pencil or crayon, give them a small pencil or crayon or crayon rock that is too small to fist so they are forced to use 3 fingers.
 You can also have them hold a cotton ball or pom pom while writing which forces them to use 3 fingers.
 For additional ideas on helping students develop fine motor skills for writing click here.

 As students start to feel comfortable forming letters they can use this page where they first trace the letter a few times and then write their own on a single line.
 Have them say the letter and its sound as they are writing and tracing.
 They can color the picture when they finish writing.

 The lined page can be used when you feel the student has enough handwriting control to enjoy the challenge of writing within lines.
 Students can trace the letters and then write their own and color the pictures.